Editor's Note: Thank you for your interest, this offer expired and is no longer available.

 Under the new deal, three Chase cards are affected: Chase Sapphire Preferred, Ink Plus and Ink Bold.
 Cardholders can now transfer their Ultimate Rewards program points to Southwest's Rapid Rewards program at full value; one Ultimate Rewards point equals one Southwest Rapid Rewards point.
 The Ultimate Rewards program gives members at least one point for every dollar spent, and each 100 points is worth $1.

-Chase Sapphire Preferred credit cardholders earn two points for every dollar spent on travel and dining, and one point for every other purchase.
-The Ink Plus and Bold are two of the company's small business cards.
+Chase Sapphire Preferred credit cardholders earn points for every dollar spent on purchases.
+The Ink Plus Business Card and Ink Bold Business Charge Card are two of the company's small business cards.
 Southwest Airlines offers more than 3,400 flights each day to 73 domestic cities in 38 states.